The ads that attract your attention may be a sign of online shopping scams.

 There’s no shortage of junk available to purchase online and whoever is selling it wants you to buy it.
 Just like you should never judge a book by its cover, never judge something that’s for sale online by the ad that attracted your attention.
 If you do you may very well wind up a victim of online shopping scams.

 Unfortunately, many consumers click on those ads without knowing anything about the companies behind them.
-According to the Better Business Bureau, 57% of consumers do not conduct any research prior to an online purchase, and of them, 81% either never receive it or wind up losing money on it.
+According to the Better Business Bureau, 57 percent of consumers do not conduct any research prior to an online purchase, and of them, 81 percent either never receive it or wind up losing money on it.

 All Ads Look Good

 Selling a cheap item for a high price is a scam as old as the hills.
 So it stands to reason that no one who does that for a living is going to advertise it as an inferior product.
 If the ad contains a photo it will be touched up.
 Or the photo may be of an entirely different product.
 The description in the ad will make it sound like it’s an amazing find.
 Many such ads even appear on quality websites, in popular social media such as Facebook and Twitter, and reputable online classifieds.
 Therefore, don’t assume that the website’s pedigree protects you from becoming a victim.

 The year 2020 proved to be among the worst in memory for online shopping scams, with amounts lost having increased by double digit percentages by almost all measures.
 This was largely due to the COVID-19 outbreak and associated lockdowns leading to vast changes in shopping habits.
 The changes and uncertainty vastly increased the opportunities for scammers to ply their trade.